dodona-edu/programmeursleerling/chapters/23 iterators and generators/01 iterators/description/description.en.md

 ```

 A zip-object is an iterator, i.e., you cannot print the zip-object
 itself, but you have to loop over its elements instead.
-The $i$th
+The $$i$$th
-element of the zip-object consists of the $i$th elements of each of the
+element of the zip-object consists of the $$i$$th elements of each of the
 iterables that are its arguments.
 If these iterables are of unequal
 length, the number of elements in the zip-object will be the same as the
 number of elements of the shortest of the iterables.